Citation, DOI & article data

 - megacolon with left colon and rectosigmoid more commonly affected

 Chagas disease is also known to cause dilatation of the ureter.

-Radiographic features of Chagas disease can be seen on barium studies, plain films, CT and MRI.
+Radiographic features of Chagas disease can be seen on plain films, contrast studies, echocardiography, CT and MRI.

 On cardiac MR, delayed enhancement has been reported in the left ventricular wall in both CAD and non-CAD distributions.
 The delayed enhancement is progressive over time, and increasing delayed enhancement corresponds with decreasing cardiac performance 7.

 - may present with an idiopathic dilated cardiomyopathy phenotype

 - basal inferior segment most commonly affected

 - small subset have right ventricular apical aneurysms

 - asymptomatic patients may have grade I (impaired relaxation) dysfunction